tableau/tableau-postman/README.md

 >|                             | `admin-PAT-secret`     |
 >| Connected Apps (JWT)        | `JWT`                  |

 </br>

-1. Create a [Personal Access Token](https://help.tableau.com/current/online/en-us/security_personal_access_tokens.htm) (PAT) for your Tableau site, and insert the PAT name and PAT secret into the `admin-PAT-name` and `admin-PAT-secret` as the `CURRENT VALUE` for those fields.
-You can also use user name and password, or JWT authentication.
-You will see variables and Authenticate methods in the collection for each of these auth types.

-2. Modify `content-url` with the contentURL of your site.
+4. Modify `content-url` with the contentURL of your site.
 The contentURL in the following examples is "myWorkbooks":

    ```
    http://MyServer/#/views/myWorkbooks/sheet1